jenshadlich/Hacker-s-Heaven/README.md

 Hacker's Heaven
 ===============

-Tiny PHP app with built-in security holes to demonstrate SQL injection and XSS.
+Small PHP app with lot's of built-in security holes to demonstrate e.g. SQL injection and XSS.
 Attention, use at own risk! :)